elasticlic/els-cli/README.md

     ~/.els/els-cli.toml

-The contents are [TOML](https://github.com/toml-lang/toml) - Tom's Obvious Minimal Language
+The contents are in [TOML](https://github.com/toml-lang/toml) format.

-**Profile** - defines the Access Key to use to ELS-sign API calls, as well as optional parameters which affect the behaviour of the els-cli. `els-cli.config` contains one or more profiles identified by *ProfileID*, and you can specify which profile to use by invoking els-cli as follows:
+**Profile** - defines which Access Key will ELS-sign API calls, and other optional parameters which affect the behaviour of the els-cli. `els-cli.config` contains one or more profiles identified by *ProfileID*, and you can specify which profile to use by invoking els-cli as follows: